• Focus

 Download PPT Slides

-Over the six years since the first national guided pathways initiative – Completion by Design – kicked off in 2011, the movement has picked up speed at a highly unusual pace for higher education.
-We estimate now that 250 colleges around the country are in various stages of guided pathways reform, which is wonderful news for the millions of students that they serve.
-An often-asked question about guided pathways is “Guided pathways sounds great and we believe it will help our students, but how can we afford to do this – especially in times of declining enrollment?”
+During the six years between when the first national guided pathways initiative — Completion by Design — kicked off in 2011 and the development of this resource, the movement picked up speed at a highly unusual pace for higher education.
+At the time of this publication, approximately 250 colleges around the country were in various stages of guided pathways reform.
+An often-asked question about guided pathways is “Guided pathways sounds great and we believe it will help our students, but how can we afford to do this — especially in times of declining enrollment?”
 The model and associated documents provided below help colleges explore this issue, suggesting that we not only consider the costs of doing things differently under a guided pathways model but also the net return to the college in incremental tuition and/or apportionment revenue.

 Download Customizable ROI Model in Excel